 A Certificate of Achievement can be obtained upon completion of the 24-unit major.
-The Associate in Arts Degree can be obtained by completing the 24-unit major, general education requirements and electives.
+The Associate in Arts Degree can be obtained by completing the 24-unit major, SCC General Education - Option A, and electives.
 All courses for this major must be completed with a minimum grade of C or a P if the course is taken on a Pass/No Pass basis.